 How to choose a fertility clinic

-Step two: what experience does the medical team have?
+Step 2: What experience does the medical team have?

-Not all doctors are equal.
-Choose a clinic that only employs doctors and other medical staff with long, proven records in fertility.
-You want to be treated by a medical team that is passionately interested in the topic and well trained.
+Not all doctors have the same experience.
+Choose a clinic that only employs doctors and other medical staff with long, proven records in fertility medicine.
+You want to be treated by a medical team that is passionate about fertility and have dedicated their lives to treating patients in this area.

-Step four: avoid any clinic that pressures you
+Step 4: Avoid any clinic that puts you under pressure

-One of the best ways of judging a clinic is to review its track record and R&D programme.
-Is it interested in continuous improvement?
-Clinics that invest in research will be less concerned with their bottom line, and much more likely to serve your best interests.
+One of the best ways of judging a clinic is to review its track record and if it also engages in scientific research and development (R&D).
+Is the clinic interested in continuous improvement?
+Does it push boundaries?
+Clinics that invest in research tend to have better results and will be more concerned with your care than their bottom line.

-Step seven: Seek clear information and free advice
+Step 7: Seek clear information and free advice